duckey77/Flycast-Core/README.md

-Reicast-Core
+Flycast-Core
 ===========

-OpenEmu Core plugin with Reicast to support Dreamcast emulation
+OpenEmu Core plugin with Flycast to support Dreamcast emulation